Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 We will try to avoid characters that require encoding in our URLs and query parameters.
 However, this knowledge may be helpful when constructing URLs with query strings for testing!

-### Typical Use Cases

-Query params provide extra information to an HTTP request.
+### Query Params in RESTful APIs

-HTTP request bodies, route parameters, and query params are all responsible for adding data to a request, and can accomplish similar things.
-The exact difference in usage will always depend on your project, context, and needs.
+HTTP request bodies, route parameters, and query params are all responsible for supplying the data needed for a request, and can all accomplish similar things.
+The exact difference in usage will always depend on our project, context, and needs.

-In the style of web API we are building, typically:
+Since we are learning to build RESTful APIs, some decisions around which HTTP features to use for certain kinds of data are more common than others.
+Typically:

-- HTTP request bodies contain data that should be uploaded to the server
+- HTTP request bodies contain data that should be uploaded to the server to create or update a record
 - Route parameters contain data that identifies a particular record
-- Query params contain data that select customized behaviors
+- Query params contain data that customize the behaviors of a route

-Common uses for query params include:
+Earlier, we noted some possible uses for query params:

-- Sorting and filtering search results
+- paginating results
-- Limiting the amount of data that comes back
+- limiting the amount of data that comes back
+- sorting results

+Another common use for query params is to:

+- filter results based on certain criteria

+Let's take a look at how we can use query params in our Flask app to filter the endpoint results.

 ## Reading Query Params From a Request